reactiveui/Sextant/README.md

         outputScheduler: RxApp.MainThreadScheduler);
 ```

 The `INavigable` interface exposes view model lifecycle methods that can be subscribed to.
-These methods unbox your parameter object and by implementing them on an implementation will allow you to assign values to the View Model during Navigation.
+These methods unbox your parameter object.
+Implementing the interface allows you to assign values to the View Model during Navigation.

 ```csharp
 /// <summary>